-Spread of commodity risk through copper, gold and silver
+Azerbailan-focused miner copper, gold and silver miner

-Directors hold signficant stakes
+Directors hold significant stakes

 Exploration could turn Anglo Asian's ground into a mining camp

-How is it doing?
+How it's doing?

 - Gets full benefit of strong gold price